astronomer/astro-docs/enterprise/v0.23/03_install/03_azure/01_install-azure-standard.md

 You can view Microsoft Azure's Web Portal at https://portal.azure.com/.

-> Note: Each version of Astronomer Enterprise its own Kubernetes version compatibility.
+> Note: Each version of Astronomer Enterprise has its own Kubernetes version compatibility.
 For more information on version compatibility, refer to Astronomer's [Version Compatibility Reference](https://www.astronomer.io/docs/enterprise/stable/resources/version-compatibility-reference).

 ### Create an Azure Resource Group